15 Incredible Festivals in Oaxaca to Experience in 2023

 4. December Celebrations in Oaxaca

-Then on the night of the 11th, you’ll likely need earplugs again when all of Mexico celebrates the Virgin de Guadalupe on December 12th with fireworks lasting from night into the next day.
+December celebrations start a little earlier in Oaxaca with the pilgrimage to Juquila on December 8th.
+Then all of Mexico celebrates the Virgin de Guadalupe on December 12th with fireworks lasting from night into the next day.

 Then a week later, the patron saint of Oaxaca, La Virgin de la Soledad, is celebrated on the 18th of December, with the largest parade of the year taking place on the Saturday before.